rkaiser0324/jake/README.md

 - If you're not on Windows, zip it up via commandline.
 Otherwise, multi-select `jake.xml`, `admin/`, and `site/`.
 Right-click *Send to Compressed (zipped) folder* to zip it up and rename the resulting zipfile as desired
 - In the Joomla Extension Manager, browse to the zipfile to install it.

-The `.htaccess` file isn't packaged as part of the component; it contains the changes needed to support SEO-friendly CakePHP URLs.

 ## Configuration

 - In Joomla Administration, under Extensions -> Plug-in Manager, disable the "System - Highlighting" plugin as it conflicts with the Jake component.
-- The CakePHP directory should be a sibling to the Joomla one, i.e., your JOOMLA_ROOT is `/path/to/www/joomla-cms` and your CAKEPHP_ROOT is `/path/to/www/cakephp`.
+- The CakePHP directory should be named "cakephp" and be a sibling to the Joomla one, i.e., your JOOMLA_ROOT is `/path/to/www/joomla-cms` and your CAKEPHP_ROOT is `/path/to/www/cakephp`.
 - Add the following Apache Alias, used for delivering existing files from under `CAKEPHP_ROOT/app/webroot`, to the Joomla VirtualHost.
 This should point to the `app/webroot` directory of the CakePHP app.

 ```